Half Space Property in RCD(K,N) spaces: Applications

 \section{Applications}

-In this section we assume the validity of the Half Space Property for $\RCD(K,N)$ spaces and we study its applications in the smooth setting.
-Theorems \ref{T12} and \ref{T9} are the main results in this sense, while Theorems \ref{CT2} and \ref{CT3} follow combining these with Theorem \ref{CT1}.
-In this section whenever we consider a manifold $\M$ and a hypersurface $S \subset \M$ we implicitly mean that the hypersurface is properly embedded.
+In this section, whenever we consider a manifold $\M$ and a hypersurface $S \subset \M$, we implicitly mean that the hypersurface is properly embedded.
 Given a manifold $(\M,g)$ with boundary we say that $\partial \M$ is convex if its second fundamental form $\Pi$ w.r.t. the inward pointing normal is positive.
 Moreover, given a hypersurface $S \subset \M$, we denote by $\mathbf{H}$ its mean curvature vector.
 The next proposition can be obtained repeating an argument in \cite[Theorem $2.4$]{H20}.

 \begin{proposition} Let $(\M^n,\sd_g,e^{-V} d \m_g)$ be a weighted manifold with convex boundary such that for a number $N>n$

 then $(\M^n,\sd_g,e^{-V} d \m_g)$ is an $\RCD(K,N)$ space. \end{proposition}